-The unifying feature throughout the town centre is the prominent use of Cotswold stone, for buildings, walls, and as stone slates for roofs.
+The prominent use of Cotswold stone, for buildings, walls, and as stone slates for roofs is the one of the most memorable, unifying and distinctive features of the town centre.
 Interest is provided by a variety of building styles and design detailing and in the modulation of historic street frontages.
-Reconstituted stone used for some late 20th century buildings is a very poor substitute for the natural material.
-It is noticeable that few buildings in the town are being limewashed or lime rendered; historically such surface treatment afforded added protection against weathering and gave individual buildings a more uniform appearance.
+Reconstituted stone used for some late twentieth century buildings is a very poor substitute for the natural material.
+It is also noticeable that few buildings in the town are being limewashed or lime rendered; historically such surface treatment afforded added protection against weathering and gave individual buildings a more uniform appearance.